-The Lipscomb University Art Department makes available the opportunity for credit for students seeking an independent study program that would deepen their understanding of a specified concentration of study.
-This is given, however, on a case by case basis.
-A total of three hours is permitted toward a students major.
+Independent study courses deepen student understanding of a specified concentration of study.
+Granted on a case by case basis, a total of three hours is permitted toward a student's major.

-419V Special Topics in Art (1-3) Offered at department's discretion
+419V Special Topics in Art (1-3) Offered on demand